MarioJoao31/RAG-LocalChat/README.md

 # 📚 RAG Document Query Assistant

-This project implements a modular Retrieval-Augmented Generation (RAG) pipeline with a user-friendly Streamlit interface.
+This project implements a modular **Retrieval-Augmented Generation (RAG)** pipeline with a user-friendly **Streamlit** interface.
 It allows you to ingest, chunk, embed, store, and query documents (PDF, DOCX, TXT) using local or cloud-based embedding models and a vector store.
+The system is built using **LangChain** and **LangSmith** for pipeline orchestration, observability, and experimentation.

 ---